rt265/hexo-theme-stellar/README_EN.md

 ## License

-This project is licensed under the [MIT License](LICENSE), Copyright (c) 2021 xaoxuu.
+This project is licensed under the [MIT License](LICENSE).
 Permanently open source and completely free.